ciao-project/ciao/testutil/ciao-down/README.md

 ciao-down connect
 ```

-The command above assumes that either $GOPATH/bin or ~/go/bin is on
+The command above assumes that either $GOPATH/bin or ~/go/bin is in
 your PATH.

 ciao-down will cache the Ubuntu image locally so the next time you
-create another xenial based you won't have to wait very long.
-It also
+create another xenial based VM you won't have to wait very long.
-knows about HTTP proxies and will mirror your host computer's proxy
+It also knows about HTTP proxies and will mirror your host computer's proxy
 settings inside the VMs it creates.

-You can delete the VM you've just created by calling,
+You can delete the VM you've just created by running,

 ```
 ciao-down delete